ezhang1218/ericzhang.github.io/_pages/about.md

 Carolina at Chapel Hill.
 My research interests are in machine learning and numerical analysis, both theoretical and applied.

-Besides school, I enjoy reading, playing the guitar, and cinematography!
+Besides school, I enjoy reading, playing the guitar, and photography!